yanyan191/chess-game/README.md

 Some other online services (statistical background, automated operation background)

 If you are interested, please contact jjpoker.gm@gmail.com, gm@jjpoker.net

+The price is 30,000 USD.
+If the price is inappropriate, please don’t disturb me.

 This email is also the official operation contact email of JJPOKER